stastnypremysl/lsql-csv/CONTRIBUTING.md

-Any reasonable contribution is welcome!
+Any reasonable contributions is welcome!
 Feel free to send pull requests.